-I cover a lot with regard to your personal information security on my Privacy page — for your interest, shared-learnings and transparency in how I respect and protect anything you share with me.
+I cover a lot regarding your personal information security on my Privacy page — for your interest, shared-learnings, and transparency in how I respect and protect anything you share with me.

 I’ll publish more articles on this subject too because, although you may not have had any bad experiences yet, it is of increasing importance in a connected world.

 The internet has enabled, and somewhat inspired, a global reach for bad actors and overzealous organisations — so good people need to know how they work, to stay safe from exploitation and protect everyone’s right to privacy.

 Below are some of the things I use and recommend, to make a habit for security-by-design, and make our setups safer and worry-free by default.

 For a start, you should be viewing this page with

 https, a 🔒 padlock icon in the address bar, and only on the URL https://www.marcusquinn.com (or possibly a translator URL if you use one).